bixBeta/scRNA-WS24/Lessons/Week2.md

 ![density](../images/density.png)

 <br>

->The density plots will show the distribution of the metadata metrics for each sample.
+> The density plots will show the distribution of the metadata metrics for each sample.
 What patterns do you notice?

 ## 2.1 Novelty Score

+In section 1.1, we calculated `log10GenesPerUMI`, by taking a log10 ratio of nFeature_RNA to nCount_RNA.
+This metric that we calculated is referred to as the Novelty Score and provides insights for the complexity of the RNA molecules that were sequenced in a given cell.
+For instance, in our data-set, there can be cells that have super hight total UMI counts, however the features that are associated with those counts are rather low.
+This basically tells us that for these cells, a handful of RNA molecules were sequenced over and over rendering these cells as not a true representation of the population they came from.
+For most scRNA-seq experiments, we expect this score to be 0.8 or higher.
+Hence any cell in our data-set with a Novelty Score of < 0.8 will be filtered out in our filtering step.

 # 3. Filtering Seurat Object